What You Need to Know About Measles

-Measles, also called rubeola, is a very contagious disease caused by a virus.
+Measles, also called rubeola, is a highly contagious disease caused by a virus.
 It can cause serious health complications at the time of infection, as well as later in life.
-It starts with fever, and soon after, it causes a cough, runny nose and watery eyes.
-Then a rash of red spots breaks out, which starts at the head and spreads to the rest of the body.
+Measles starts with fever, followed by a cough, runny nose and watery eyes.
+A rash then breaks out, with red spots appearing first on the head and then spreading to the rest of the body.

 Worse than just a cold or the flu, measles is a serious disease that can be prevented with a vaccine.